nedbat/coveragepy/doc/cmd.rst

   when coverage started.
 This meant coverage.py couldn't monitor its execution.

+* "Already imported a file that will be measured: XXX (already-imported)"

+  File XXX had already been imported when coverage.py started measurement.
+Your setting for ``--source`` or ``--include`` indicates that you wanted to measure that file.
+Lines will be missing from the coverage report since the execution during import hadn't been measured.

 * "--include is ignored because --source is set (include-ignored)"

   Both ``--include`` and ``--source`` were specified while running code.
 Both